paarthcodes/Test/README.md

 # Test
-Testing the features of Github
+Testing the features of GitHub
-This is my first github repo
+This is my first GitHub repo

 These are all the git commands I have used
-Git commands to run from terminal of android studio
+Git commands to run from the terminal of Android Studio
 ==========================================================
 <==General Commands==>

-To clear your android studio terminal - cls
+To clear your Android Studio terminal - cls

 Initialize git -